NhutNguyen236/Google-classroom-clone/README.md

   - Add `Class control` on admin side, now admin can view `classes` table but still cannot go for other CUD since we just have Read only
   - Fix appearance of class cards
   - Add comment input and files input but not functional yet
+  - Passing `username` among `Trangmonhoc` and its process page
+  - Print full name as post owner
+  - Fix lecturer name by getting it displayed by getting fullname from db
+  - Fix teacher side repeat of classes
+  - Fixed some links but not all
+  - Add class list to teacher side and ready to add it to student side

 ## Localhost used
 * [XAMPP](https://www.apachefriends.org/download.html)